dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

 ### Why This Matters Now

+The timing for the Relational Workflow Model couldn't be more critical, as several converging trends make traditional database approaches increasingly inadequate for modern computational needs.

-**Scientific Computing**: The explosion of data-intensive research demands workflow-aware database systems that can handle complex data pipelines with temporal dependencies.
+Scientific computing has experienced an explosion of data-intensive research that demands workflow-aware database systems capable of handling complex data pipelines with temporal dependencies.
+Traditional databases, designed for transactional workloads, struggle to maintain computational validity across multi-step analyses where each step depends on the integrity of previous steps.

-**Business Process Management**: Modern enterprises need databases that can model and enforce business process sequences, not just store static relationships.
+Business process management has evolved beyond simple data storage to require databases that can model and enforce business process sequences, not just store static relationships.
+Modern enterprises need systems that understand the temporal and operational aspects of their workflows, ensuring that processes execute in the correct order and maintain consistency throughout.

-**Data Engineering**: The rise of data pipelines, ETL processes, and streaming data requires databases that understand workflow semantics.
+The rise of data engineering has created new challenges that traditional databases weren't designed to address.
+Data pipelines, ETL processes, and streaming data all require databases that understand workflow semantics rather than just providing storage and retrieval capabilities.
+The complexity of modern data engineering demands systems that can orchestrate computations and maintain provenance automatically.

-**Collaborative Development**: Teams need unified frameworks that eliminate the traditional gap between conceptual design and implementation.
+Finally, collaborative development has become the norm rather than the exception.
+Teams need unified frameworks that eliminate the traditional gap between conceptual design and implementation, enabling domain experts to contribute effectively to data systems without requiring extensive database programming expertise.

 ### The Path Forward

-This book demonstrates how the Relational Workflow Model, embodied in DataJoint, provides:

-1. **A unified conceptual framework** for database design, implementation, and querying
-2. **Native support for temporal and operational aspects** that previous models ignored
-3. **Practical tools** that eliminate the traditional design-implementation gap
-4. **A foundation** for the next generation of database applications
+This book demonstrates how the Relational Workflow Model, embodied in DataJoint, provides a comprehensive solution to the challenges facing modern database design and implementation.
+The model offers a unified conceptual framework that seamlessly integrates database design, implementation, and querying into a single coherent system.
+This eliminates the traditional gaps between conceptual modeling and practical implementation that have plagued database development for decades.

+The Relational Workflow Model provides native support for temporal and operational aspects that previous models either ignored or handled inadequately.
+This includes workflow dependencies, computational validity, and automatic pipeline execution—capabilities that are essential for modern scientific computing and data engineering but were never properly addressed by traditional relational databases.

+The practical tools provided by DataJoint eliminate the traditional design-implementation gap through unified diagramming, definition, and query languages that all operate on the same conceptual framework.
+This creates a foundation for the next generation of database applications that can handle the complexity, collaboration, and computational requirements of modern data science and engineering.

 The Relational Workflow Model isn't just another approach to relational databases—it's the evolution that makes relational databases truly fit for modern computational workflows and collaborative data science.
+It represents the maturation of relational theory from its transactional origins to its full potential as a framework for computational workflows.

 ## Exercises

+1. Work through the example of a database model in Chen's EM notation in @10.1093/jamia/ocx033.
+  What are its entities and relationships?
+Explain what operations this database supports.

+2. Work through the example of an multiplayer online role-playing game  database model in Chen's EM notation listed on the [ERM Wikipedia page](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model#Crow's_foot_notation)

+3. Learn to create ER diagrams in Crow's Foot notation for using Mermaid: https://mermaid.js.org/syntax/entityRelationshipDiagram.html

-1. **Identify workflow steps**: Take a process you're familiar with (analyzing survey data, processing images).
+2. **Identify workflow steps**: Take a process you're familiar with (analyzing survey data, processing images).
 Break it into steps and identify which would be Manual, Imported, or Computed tables.
 What are the dependencies?

-2. **Relationships as convergence**: Look at the Language example.
+3. **Relationships as convergence**: Look at the Language example.
 Explain how the person-language relationship emerges from workflow convergence rather than being explicitly modeled as in ERM.

-3. **Trace provenance**: Using the neuroscience pipeline example, trace backward from `NeuronStatistics` to identify all upstream entities it depends on.
+4. **Trace provenance**: Using the neuroscience pipeline example, trace backward from `NeuronStatistics` to identify all upstream entities it depends on.
 Now trace forward from `Session` to see what would be affected if you deleted a session.

-4. **Immutability vs updates**: Think of a scenario where you'd use UPDATE in a traditional database (correcting a data entry error).
+5. **Immutability vs updates**: Think of a scenario where you'd use UPDATE in a traditional database (correcting a data entry error).
 How would you handle this in DataJoint's immutable model?
 When does delete-and-reinsert make sense?

-5. **Schema as specification**: Compare designing a database with the traditional ERM approach (draw ER diagram → translate to SQL) versus DataJoint (write schema directly).
+6. **Schema as specification**: Compare designing a database with the traditional ERM approach (draw ER diagram → translate to SQL) versus DataJoint (write schema directly).
 What are the advantages and disadvantages of each?

-6. **Normalization reframed**: Take the poorly designed Mouse table from the Normalization chapter (with changeable cage and weight attributes).
+7. **Normalization reframed**: Take the poorly designed Mouse table from the Normalization chapter (with changeable cage and weight attributes).
 Explain how applying DataJoint's entity-centric principles leads to a better design, without needing to analyze functional dependencies.